Turnieio/.github/profile/README.md

 Turnieio is ready for **Kubernetes deployment**:

-1. Apply the deployment file:
+1. Apply the deployment file (can be found in deployments repository):
    ```bash
    kubectl create -f turnieio-deployment.yaml